Bruin-Dev/Intelygenz/velocloud-bridge/README.md

 ````

 ## Service logic
-The bridge will subscribe to 'get.links.with.edge.info`, `get.links.metric.info` and `alert.request.event.edge`.
+The bridge will subscribe to 'get.links.with.edge.info`, `get.links.metric.info`, `alert.request.event.edge`,
+and `alert.request.event.edge`.

-When a message is received by `alert.request.event.edge`, the bridge will get the specific edge event and send to
+When a message is received by `alert.request.event.edge`, the bridge will get the
-a response topic that was built by NATS under the hood:
+specific edge event and send to a response topic that was built by NATS under the hood:

 __alert.request.event.edge schema__
 ```